German Shepherd Now

 And with Shepherds, things can go wrong expensively.
 Bloat surgery can reach several thousand dollars.
 Orthopedic surgery ranges widely depending on the procedure.
 These aren’t rare outcomes with this breed.
 Owners who don’t have insurance or an emergency fund get caught in a terrible position when a crisis hits.

-How to avoid it: Get insurance while the puppy is young.
+How to avoid it: Get pet insurance while the puppy is young.
 Premiums are lowest before any conditions are documented, and pre-existing conditions are excluded from coverage once they’re on the record.
 If insurance isn’t your approach, set aside a dedicated emergency fund and contribute to it monthly.
 For a detailed look at the numbers, see our monthly cost breakdown.

 Expecting the Puppy Phase to Be Short

-Shepherd puppies have earned the nickname “land sharks” for good reason.
-The mouthy phase is intense, the adolescent boundary-testing can stretch from 6 to 18 months, and there will be stretches where it feels like every bit of training has evaporated.
+Beyond the biting, the adolescent boundary-testing can stretch from 6 to 18 months.
+There will be stretches where it feels like every bit of training has evaporated.
 It hasn’t.
 But you need the patience and consistency to ride it out.

 First-time owners who expect a well-behaved dog by six months are setting themselves up for frustration.
 A Shepherd matures slowly.
 The dog you have at two years old barely resembles the chaos machine you lived with at eight months.